This text is translated into Russian by google automatic human level neural machine.

 The Minister noted that the discussion of the innovative regime of the Free Port took place at the highest level.
 The idea that this mechanism should be replicated in the Far East was originally.
 At VEF-2015 she was voiced by Vladimir Putin, stating literally the following: "We managed to work out a successful and competitive formula of the Free Port, using both our historical experience and the best foreign practices."
 According to the results of the forum, the head of state suggested that the government "consider extending the regime of the free port to other key harbors of the Far East."

-This assignment was implemented - last week the president signed a law providing for Distribution of the Freeport of Vladivostok Khabarovsk Territory (Vaninsky Municipal District), Sakhalin Oblast (Korsakov Urban District), Kamchatka Territory (Petropavlovsk-Kamchatsky) and Chukotka Autonomous District (Pevek).
-Oleksandr Galushka specified that at the moment there are held orientation meetings on the organization of work of free ports with the heads of regions.
+This assignment was implemented - last week the president signed a law providing for Distribution of the Freeport of Vladivostok to the Khabarovsk Territory (Vaninsky Municipal District), Sakhalin Region (Korsakov City District), Kamchatka Territory (Petropavlovsk-Kamchatsky) and Chukotka Autonomous District (Pevek).
+Alexander Galushka clarified that at the moment kick-off meetings are being held to organize the work of free ports with the heads of regions.

 The EastRussia correspondent interviewed the leadership of the Far Eastern regions, where new Free ports are appearing.
 Judging by the answers, the regions themselves are in different degrees of readiness for the introduction of new regimes: here it is significant that so far almost no one has studied in practice the operation of the corresponding regime in Vladivostok.
 In general, the answers show an unconditional knowledge of the regulatory framework and an understanding of the general numerical indicators of the Freeport of Vladivostok, but it seems that the experience of law enforcement that is being developed in Primorye has not yet been fully accepted by other regions.